EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-17-open-graph-oembed-order.md

 *
 {:toc}

-There are many apps and sites to consider as they all display the preview in a sligthly different way and as you want your website to look as impressive at possible probably want to know all the rules of how it works.
+There are many apps and sites to consider as they all display the preview in a slightly different way and as you want your website to look as impressive at possible probably want to know all the rules of how it works.
 Today we are going to focus on apps like Slack, Discord, Twitter, Bsky and Mastodon.

 In order to test this we need to specifically craft some HTML file for [OpenGraph](https://ogp.me/) and a JSON file for [oEmbed](https://oembed.com/) that makes it extremely obvious what is happening from the preview.

+`ogtest.html`
 ```html
 <!DOCTYPE html>
 <html lang="en">